dfsnow/opentimes/site/content/about.md

 # What is OpenTimes?

-OpenTimes lets you download bulk travel data for free and with no limits.
+OpenTimes is a database of pre-computed, point-to-point travel times between United States Census geographies.
+It lets you download bulk travel time data for free and with no limits.
-It is a database of around 20 billion point-to-point travel times and distances between United States Census geographies.

 All times are calculated using open-source software from publicly available data.
 The OpenTimes data pipelines, infrastructure, packages, and website are all open-source and available on [GitHub](https://github.com/dfsnow/opentimes).
+See the [Data]({{< ref "data" >}}) section to learn how to download the data.

 ### Goals

-The primary goal of OpenTimes is to enable research by providing an accessible and free source of bulk travel data.
+The primary goal of OpenTimes is to enable research by providing easily accessible and free bulk travel data.
 The target audience is academics, urban planners, or really anyone who needs to quantify spatial access to resources (i.e. how many grocery stores someone can reach in an hour).

-The secondary goal is to provide a free alternative to paid travel time/distance matrix products such as
+The secondary goal of OpenTimes is to provide a free alternative to paid travel time/distance matrix products such as
 [Google's Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview), [Esri's Network Analyst](https://www.esri.com/en-us/arcgis/products/arcgis-network-analyst/overview) tool, and [traveltime.com](https://traveltime.com).
-However, note that OpenTimes is not exactly analogous to these services, which are often doing different and/or more sophisticated things (i.e. incorporating traffic and/or historical times, performing live routing, etc.).
+However, note that OpenTimes is not exactly analogous to these services, which are often doing different and/or more sophisticated things (i.e. incorporating traffic, leveraging historical times, performing live routing, etc.).

 ---

 ## FAQs

-This section focuses on the what, why, and how of the overall project.
-For more specific questions about the data (i.e. its coverage, construction, and limitations), see the [Data]({{< ref "data" >}}) section.
+This section focuses on the what, why, and how of the OpenTimes project.
+For more specific questions about the data (i.e. its coverage, structure, and limitations), see the [Data]({{< ref "data" >}}) section.

 <details>